Agacor/cakephp-minderest/README.md

 ## Installation

-1. clone repository into your localhost or similar webserver
+1. Clone repository into your localhost or similar webserver
+2. Config DDBB connection
+3. Create tables
+4. Seed tables

 You can now either use your machine's webserver to view the default home page, or start up the built-in webserver with: